jina-ai/dashboard/README.md

 <img src=".github/.README_images/2859cc17.png?raw=true" alt="log server settings" width="80%">
 </p>

 You should now see the log-streaming and flow visualization.

+If it has a red cross, it means the connection is lost or the endpoint is not set correctly.
+Please move to the next step for instruction.

 ### Customize the endpoints